wjayee/tp/docs/UserGuide.md

 * Date of Birth (DOB) and Date of Admission (DOA) must be in the format `yyyy-MM-dd`. e.g. `2019-01-01` for 1st January 2019.
 * DOB must come chronologically before DOA.
 * Both DOB and DOA must not be in the future (If today's date is `2023-11-13`, then any date after that is considered **invalid**).
 * Species and breed can only be alphabetic with only a single space between words.
-There can only be a maximum of 2 words in the species and breed.
+E.g. `Golden Retriever` is valid, but <code>SomeWord &emsp; Golden &nbsp; Retriever</code>(Note the extra whitespaces in between words).
 * Animals are uniquely identified by their ID.
 Hence, attempting to add a new animal that has an ID that already exists in the AnimalCatalog is not valid.
+* Refer to [attributes of `Animal`](#attributes-of-animal) for a better idea of what the constraints are.

 **Upon success:**
 * `add n/Tofu i/1242 g/female db/2023-04-01 da/2023-05-25 s/cat b/British Shorthair` adds Tofu to the list.